appirio-tech/cs-api/README.md

 A full list of the API controllers and models is available [here](https://docs.google.com/a/appirio.com/spreadsheet/ccc?key=0AibvDu-BSYDZdDdWTHFKcjVwVDlKS3FieE1wZHhCbVE#gid=0)

+You can see the code metrics at [cloudspokes/cs-api](https://codeclimate.com/github/cloudspokes/cs-api)

 ## Key Features

 1. Built using [Rocket Pants!](https://github.com/filtersquad/rocket_pants) so it fully supports versioning (v1 currently).